Home

 Example of when an adjustment is not reasonable because of the cost

 An employee who uses a wheelchair asks for a lift to be installed so they can get to the upper floors of their workplace.
-The employer makes enquiries and finds the cost would be damaging to their business.
+The employer looks into this.
+They find the cost would be damaging to their business.

 Support from Access to Work

-Access to Work is a government scheme that can help people with a physical or mental health condition or disability to get or stay in work.
-Someone may be eligible for a grant to help pay for practical support.
+Access to Work is a government scheme.
+It helps people with a physical or mental health condition or disability to get or stay in work.
+Someone might be eligible for a grant to help pay for practical support.

 This is not a substitute for the employer's legal obligation to make reasonable adjustments or pay for them.